RESULTS 2024:

 20 years of ACTION for a healthier world

-RESULTS’ work to reduce global poverty is amplified by our engagement with the ACTION Global Health Advocacy Partnership.
-ACTION consists of 14 international organizations on five continents with a shared mission to ensure equitable health outcomes for all.
-RESULTS is the U.S. partner and hosts the secretariat.
+RESULTS’ work to reduce global poverty and inequity is amplified by the ACTION Global Health Advocacy Partnership, which we participate in and whose secretariat we host.
+ACTION consists of 13 international organizations on five continents with a shared mission to ensure equitable health outcomes for all.

 ACTION has made a profound impact on global health over the last two decades.
-Together, the partners have helped to mobilize pledges from our respective countries totaling more than $130.21 billion.
-The crucial support has been used to address the epidemics of TB, HIV, malaria, polio, malnutrition, COVID-19, and more.
+Together, we and our Partners have helped to mobilize pledges from our respective countries totaling more than $130.21 billion.
+The crucial support has been used to scale up an equitable response to the global scourges of TB, HIV, malaria, polio, malnutrition, COVID-19, and more.

 MORE: Celebrating 20 years of ACTION for a healthier world